JacquiGreenland/CubeMate/README.md

 - import taxes;

 At the time of writing the CNC aluminium parts and the PCB for the reference model cost approximately **USD $240**.
 The Type 14 strain-wave gearboxes can be sourced for as little as **USD $100 each** from Aliexpress, including shipping and tax.
-The stepper motors are sourced from StepperOnline for **USD $14**.
+The stepper motors are sourced from StepperOnline for **USD $14 each**.
 Ancillary parts, including the electronics, can be sourced from amazon for These two expenditures account for the bulk of the build cost, most of the rest of the items can be sourced from Amazon for about **USD $100** total.

 Repeat builds may vary significantly depending on supplier and location.
 Supply chain status and availability of materials will also impact spot pricing.